havu73/hackathonBio/README.md

 # Table of Contents
 1. Introduction
 2. Problem Statement
-3. Approach
-4. Data Collection and Processing
+3. Data Collection and Processing
-5. Modeling and Prediction
+4. Modeling and Prediction
-6. Results and Evaluation
+5. Results and Evaluation
-7. Challenges Faced
+6. Challenges Faced
-8. Conclusion
+7. Conclusion
-9. Future Work
+8. Future Work
-10. Team Members
+9. Team Members

 # 1. Introduction
 PhageBook is an innovative platform designed to predict phage-bacteria host interactions using evolutionary models.
 By leveraging the Evo framework, we aim to design phage-based solutions that combat antibiotic-resistant bacteria.